codepraycode/logsy/contributors/README.md

 ```

-Add to your branch, commit and push
+- Add to your branch, commit and push
+- Create your pull request
+- Request review from `codepraycode`